Form an LLC: Quick and Easy Business Formation

 Self-Employment Considerations

-LLC members who actively participate in the business are generally subject to self-employment taxes on their share of business profits.
-This differs from passive investors or limited partners who may not be subject to self-employment taxes.
+LLC members who actively participate in the business are generally subject to self-employment taxes on their share of LLC profits.
+This differs from corporate shareholders who only pay self-employment taxes on wages received.
+The S-Corp election can help minimize these taxes by allowing members to receive both wages and distributions.

 Maintenance Requirements